dwp/lunch-and-learn/source/documentation/index.md

 # Lunch and Learn Directory

-The aim of this directory is to provide information on upcoming, and past, lunch and learn sessions.
+The aim of this directory is to provide information on upcoming, and previous, lunch and learn sessions.
 This will be as up to date as possible, but we cannot guarantee it.

-## Upcoming
+## Upcoming sessions

 This section lists upcoming lunch and learn sessions.